lachlanhurst/so100-mujoco-sim/README.md

     pixi install

-Download the so100 MuJoCo xml files from the [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie).
-This may take a little while as it downloads all models, then extracts ony the so100.
+The following command will download LeRobot code and the so100 MuJoCo model files from the [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie) repo.
+This may take a little while as it downloads all models, then extracts only those for the so100.

     pixi run download